-Thermo Fisher Pierce has recently introduced a new version of the classical Pierce BCA Protein assay compatible with reducing agents such as dithiothreitol (DTT), 2-merceptoethanol (BME), TCEP and other disulfide reducing agents [http://www.piercenet.com/files/1602063_PAssayHB_122910.pdf].
+Thermo Fisher Pierce has recently introduced a new version of the classical Pierce BCA Protein assay compatible with reducing agents such as dithiothreitol (DTT), 2-merceptoethanol (BME), TCEP and other disulfide reducing agents .

-Compared to other methods BCA assay is one of the most sensitive (it can detect proteins at concentrations as low as 5 ug/mL), it has less variability than others (i.e., Bradford assay), and it can be used to measure a wide range of protein concentration.
+Compared to other methods BCA assay is one of the most sensitive (it can detect proteins at concentrations as low as 5 ug/mL).
+It has less variability than others (i.e., Bradford assay), and it can be used to measure a wide range of protein concentration.

 Bradford assay, originally described by Dr. Marion Bradford in 1976, is one of the popular methods to determine protein concentration.
 It relies on the formation of a complex between Coomassie brilliant blue G-250 dye and proteins in solution.
 The free dye exists in four different ionic forms.
 The more anionic blue form binds to proteins and has an absorbance at 590 nm.
 The protein concentration can be evaluated by determining the amount of dye in the blue ionic form and by measuring the absorbance of the solution at 595 nm using a spectrophotometer .
-The dye binds mostly to arginine, tryptophan, tyrosine, histidine, and phenylalanine residues of the protein .
+The dye binds mostly to arginine, tryptophan, tyrosine, histidine, and phenylalanine residues .

 Most researchers use BSA as the protein standard since it is inexpensive and easily available but it is not always suitable.
 Indeed, one disadvantage of using BSA is that it exhibits a strong dye response and may under-measure the protein content.
 Immunoglobulin G (IgG) or lysozyme, or other protein standard should be used depending on the sample protein type .

-One advantage of this method is its compatibility with reducing agents used to stabilize proteins in solution, which are not compatible with Lowry assay and in some extent with the BCA assay.
+One advantage of this method is its compatibility with reducing agents used to stabilize proteins in solution, which are not compatible with Lowry assay and to some extent not compatible with the BCA assay.
 The limitation of Bradford assay is the incompatibility with low concentration of detergents, which are routinely used to solubilize membrane proteins.
 However, the detergent substances can be removed by gel filtration, dialysis, or precipitation of the proteins with calcium phosphate .
 A further advantage is the possibility to measure high molecular weight (MW) proteins since the dye does not bind to peptides with low MW .
 However, very low level of non-ionic detergent, such as Triton X-100 at a final concentration of 0.008% (v/v), may improve sensitivity and variability of the Bradford assay .

 Lowry assay, proposed by Oliver H. Lowry in 1951, is based on two chemical reactions.
-The first reaction isthe reduction of copper ions under alkaline conditions, which forms a complex with peptide bonds (Biuret reaction).
+The first reaction is the reduction of copper ions under alkaline conditions, which forms a complex with peptide bonds (Biuret reaction).
 The second is the reduction of Folin-Ciocalteu reagent by the copper-peptide bond complex, which subsequently causes a color change of the solution into blue with an absorption in the range of 650 to 750 nm detectable with a spectrophotometer .
 The amount of protein in the sample can be estimated using a standard curve of a selected standard protein solution such as BSA.

 The advantages of this assay are its sensitivity, and most importantly, accuracy.
 However, it requires more time than other assays and many compounds commonly used in buffers for protein preparation (such as, detergents, carbohydrates, glycerol, Tricine, EDTA, Tris) interfere with Lowry assay and form precipitates (Table 3) .
-Nonetheless, the effect of these substances can be reduced by diluting out the sample but only if the protein concentration is sufficiently high .
+Nonetheless, the effect of these substances can be reduced by diluting out the sample, but only if the protein concentration is sufficiently high .
 Moreover, it has been shown that the time to perform this assay can be reduced through raising temperatures or using a microwave oven .